 - Search volume: the lower the search volume the less competitive they are to rank for, and these typically yield higher conversions for websites.

 - Competition: pick a highly competitive keyword in an oversaturated market, and you are less likely to rank for that keyword in the SERPs.

 - Relevancy: the keyword needs to be relevant to your business, and a term that your target audience is likely to search for.

-As previously mentioned, some search queries (which are usually long-tail keywords) have significantly higher purchase intent (also known as ‘commercial intent’) than others.
-For a successful SEO campaign in Eastbourne, we advise honing in on such terms.
+As previously mentioned, some search terms (which are usually long-tail keywords) have significantly higher purchase intent (also known as ‘commercial intent’) than others.
+For a successful SEO campaign in Eastbourne, we advise honing in on these profitable searched terms.